Deconstructing wikis – The Heavy Metal Umlaut

 National Folk Festival Canberra 2008

-Posted by jerry on March 24th, 2008 — Posted in Journal, Music
+Posted by Jerry on March 24th, 2008 — Posted in Journal, Music

 I have returned from the National Folk Festival here in Canberra with a notebook full of tune names and a camera full of images.
 Great session, great concerts and a fabulous meeting of old friends – some of whom I hadn’t seen in twenty years!